 my face to protect myself… One police man was laughing, the other was taking videos and pictures, joking.
 I asked him to kill me, but he said: I am not going to kill you but beat you.

-The interviewee further said to me that the police stole his 500 euros.
-According to him, the whole incident of deportation when the police robbed them and attacked them took about one hour.
+The respondent further said to me that the police stole his 500 euros.
+According to him, the whole incident of pushback when the police robbed them and attacked them took about one hour.
 Afterwards, the police took the men to a place about 2 km far away from the official border check-point in Velika Kladuša where there was a river.
 The police pushed him and his friend into the river and told them to go back to Bosnia.